tamalchowdhury/tamalwebsite/blog/2022/3-8-mastering-json-reactjs/index.md

 Having the entire bible in a JSON would take a lot of disk storage and can hamper the loading times.

 You can have a small section already loaded into your app from file and whenever the user requests more verses, you can call them on demand from the API.

+## Conclusion:

+To recap what we learned in this post,

+- Convert JSON string to object using `JSON.parse()`
+- Convert a data object into JSON string with `JSON.stringify()`
+- Create React App can automatically convert a json to object when you import a .json file